Skip to main content

 Exit

-The majority moves to senior school.
+Vast majority (over 90 per cent) move to senior school.
 There is no entrance assessment at that point – once girls join the junior school the expectation is that they will go right through.
 Of the very few who leave after year 6 some choose boarding and one recently went to ballet school.
 If there is an academic issue the school flags it up as early as possible, certainly by year 5.

 Pupils in year 6 of the junior school can apply for music and academic scholarships to the senior school.